canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 - ViewModels are best left knowing very little about the DOM.
 This makes them more easily unit-testable.
-To make this interaction, we need to know where the mouse is in relation to the playlist's videos.
+To make this interaction, we need to know where the mouse is in relation to the playlist’s videos.
 This requires a lot of DOM interaction and is best done outside the ViewModel.

-  Specifically, we'd like to translate the `dropmove` and `dropon` events into other events that let people know where the `dropmove` and `dropon` events are happening in relationship to the __drop target__'s child elements.
+  Specifically, we’d like to translate the `dropmove` and `dropon` events into other events that let people know where the `dropmove` and `dropon` events are happening in relationship to the __drop target__’s child elements.

   Our goal is to: